openfaas/nats-connector/README.md

    faas-cli deploy --name receive-message --image openfaas/receive-message:latest --fprocess='./handler' --annotation topic="nats-test"
    ```

-   Alternatively, you can deploy with the `stack.yml` provided in this repo
+   Or deploy with the `stack.yml` provided in this repo:
    ```
    cd contrib/test-functions
-   faas-cli deploy -f stack.yml
+   faas-cli deploy --filter receive-message
    ```

 2. Deploy the connector with: